SJTECollege/playground-graph-dijkstra/markdowns/dijkstra2.md

 Our next current node will be F. When we check its neighbours, we don't modify any minimum distance.
 Because of that, we also don't replace any current path.
 Remember: we only replace a current path when we modify the corresponding minimum distance.

 Let's fast-forward again.
-We've just marked E as visited, and our current node is set to D.
+We've just marked B as visited, and our current node is set to D.

 ![Graph example](dj-d.png "")